zekken0616/Express.js-server-project/README.md

 8. Hashing Passwords using bcrypt.
 9. Unit Testing using Jest (not finished)

-## future plan
+## Future plan

-1. try unit test, integration and E2E testing
+1. Try unit test, integration and E2E testing
-2. Make a new project by myself
+2. Make a new project